josepablocam/ai4code_repair/README.md

 You should navigate to [https://colab.research.google.com/](https://colab.research.google.com/) and pick to load the `*.ipynb` from github by pointing to the following URL [https://github.com/josepablocam/ai4code_repair](https://github.com/josepablocam/ai4code_repair).

+Once you do, you will want to set your runtime to have access to a GPU (otherwise some portions will be quite slow -- but doable, as long as you don't do the finetuning portion of the tutorial).

+Go to `Runtime` > `Change runtime type` > `GPU` and then click `Connect`.

+Note that some of the setup is run using `%%bash` and colab seems to accumulate stdout messages until it is done, so you may want to be a bit patient.

 # Local Setup
 Download data folder from https://drive.google.com/drive/folders/1U25kzt8I2-pnDVmzPNs8s4o7h_ePfjL1?usp=sharing (or do so by executing